sirz1rael/shortly/CONTRIBUTING.md

 # Contributing to Shortly

-Спасибо за желание внести вклад в развитие проекта! Этот документ описывает правила и ожидания для контрибьюторов, чтобы поддерживать качество и согласованность кода в проекте.
+Thank you for your interest in contributing to the project!
+This document outlines the rules and expectations for contributors to maintain code quality and consistency.

-## Основные принципы
+## Core Principles
-- Будьте вежливы и уважительны. Открытая и конструктивная коммуникация приветствуется.
+- Be polite and respectful.
+Open and constructive communication is encouraged.
-- Одна логическая задача — один pull request.
+- One logical change per pull request.
-- Маленькие PR принимаются быстрее — разбивайте большие изменения.
+- Smaller PRs get reviewed faster вЂ” break down large changes.

-## Как начать
+## Getting Started
-1. Форкните репозиторий и создайте ветку с осмысленным именем: `feature/<краткое-описание>` или `fix/<краткое-описание>`.
+1. Fork the repository and create a branch with a meaningful name: `feature/<brief-description>` or `fix/<brief-description>`.
-2. Сделайте изменения в новой ветке.
+2. Make your changes in the new branch.
-3. Прогоните тесты локально.
+3. Run tests locally.
-4. Откройте Pull Request в ветку `master` с описанием целей и кратким гайдлайном по изменениям.
+4. Open a Pull Request to the `master` branch with a clear description and summary of changes.

-## Стиль кодирования и форматирование
+## Code Style & Formatting
-- Проект использует `.editorconfig` (в корне проекта). Пожалуйста, следуйте его правилам. Основные моменты:
+- The project uses `.editorconfig` (in the root).
+Please follow its rules.
+Key points:
-  - 4 пробела для отступов
+  - 4-space indentation
-  - LF окончания строк
+  - LF line endings
-  - Имена интерфейсов с префиксом `I`
+  - Interface names prefixed with `I`
-  - Приватные поля с префиксом `_` и camelCase
+  - Private fields use `_` prefix and camelCase
-  - Публичные члены в PascalCase
+  - Public members use PascalCase
-- Включите __Format Document__ или запустите `dotnet format` перед коммитом.
+- Run **Format Document** or `dotnet format` before committing.
-- Включите nullable reference types в новых файлах по возможности.
+- Enable nullable reference types in new files where possible.

-## Соглашения по коммитам
+## Commit Conventions
-- Пишите осмысленные сообщения коммитов. Рекомендуется формат:
+- Write meaningful commit messages.
+Recommended format:
-  - `feat: добавляет новую функциональность`
+  - `feat: adds new functionality`
-  - `fix: исправляет баг`
+  - `fix: resolves a bug`
-  - `chore: технические изменения, не влияющие на поведение`
+  - `chore: technical changes without behavioral impact`

 ## Pull Requests
-- PR должен содержать описание проблемы, краткое описание решения и указание, как протестировать изменения.
+- PRs must include: problem description, solution summary, and testing instructions.
-- PR проверяются CI. Не принимайте PR с падающими сборками.
+- PRs are validated by CI.
+Do not merge failing PRs.
-- Просите ревью у минимум одного участника проекта.
+- Request reviews from at least one project member.

-## Тестирование
+## Testing
-- Добавляйте unit-тесты для новой логики.
+- Add unit tests for new logic.
-- Для интеграционных тестов используйте in-memory SQLite или Testcontainers.
+- Use in-memory SQLite or Testcontainers for integration tests.
-- В CI должны выполняться: `dotnet build`, `dotnet test`, `dotnet format --verify-no-changes` и статический анализ.
+- CI must run: `dotnet build`, `dotnet test`, `dotnet format --verify-no-changes`, and static analysis.

-## База данных и миграции
+## Database & Migrations
-- Миграции управляются через EF Core (`dotnet ef migrations add` / `dotnet ef database update`).
+- Migrations are managed via EF Core (`dotnet ef migrations add` / `dotnet ef database update`).
-- Миграции добавляются в отдельной ветке и проходят ревью.
+- Migrations must be reviewed in a separate branch.
-- В продакшне миграции применяются через CI/CD pipeline; не вызывайте `Database.Migrate()` автоматически без обсуждения.
+- Production migrations are applied via CI/CD pipeline; avoid automatic `Database.Migrate()` without discussion.

-## Секреты и конфигурация
+## Secrets & Configuration
-- В локальной разработке используйте __User Secrets__ (`dotnet user-secrets`) и файл `.env` для простоты, не коммитите секреты.
+- Use **User Secrets** (`dotnet user-secrets`) and `.env` files locally вЂ” never commit secrets.
-- В продакшне используйте безопасный хранилище секретов (Azure Key Vault, AWS Secrets Manager и т.д.).
+- Use secure secret storage in production (Azure Key Vault, AWS Secrets Manager, etc.).

 ## CI/CD
-- CI должен запускать сборку, тесты и статический анализ на каждом PR.
+- CI must run builds, tests, and static analysis on every PR.
-- CD должно применять миграции и выкатывать артефакты только после успешного прохождения тестов и ревью.
+- CD should deploy artifacts and apply migrations only after successful tests and review.

-## Безопасность
+## Security
-- Проверяйте внешние зависимости на уязвимости.
+- Audit external dependencies for vulnerabilities.
-- Не оставляйте `AllowAnyOrigin` и другие небезопасные политики в продакшне.
+- Avoid unsafe policies like `AllowAnyOrigin` in production.

-## Контакты
+## Contacts
-Если есть вопросы — открывайте issue или напишите автору репозитория.
+Open an issue or contact the repository owner with questions.